 - The ability to time your hits to increase spellpower and to block incoming attacks

 - An expansive magic school, containing mysteries and secrets

 - A variety of strange and interesting characters

 - Hidden spell, items and equipment to aid you

 - Friendship, rivalry and romance

-Spellbound is an up and coming RPG turn-based strategy simulation game in development by Chucklefish, the creators of Wargroove and publishers of Stardew Valley.
+Witchbrook is an up and coming RPG turn-based strategy simulation game in development by Chucklefish, the creators of Wargroove and publishers of Stardew Valley.
 Finn Brice, the founder and director of the game says that a formal announcement is “maybe quite a way off”.
 He also suggests that the game is around a three-to-four year project.
-The working title Spellbound came from Chucklefish’s game Wargroove’s working title, Warbound.
+The working title Witchbrook came from Chucklefish’s game Wargroove’s working title, Warbound.

 Influences on the game include a variety of old Nintendo console games (Earthbound again perhaps?), as well as games such as Stardew Valley, Harvest Moon and 2D Zelda games.
 Although not the intention of Chucklefish, many people compare the game’s graphics to Little Witch Academia.
 However, Brice has said that Ghibli films such as Kiki’s delivery service (which look similar to Little Witch Academia) did influence the game’s art style.

 - A day and night cycle